michaelgena/nuxeo-graphviz/README.md

 # nuxeo-graphviz
 ===================

-This plug-in enables the visualization of the studio configuration.
+This plug-in enables the visualization of the studio configuration based on GraphViz.

 ## List of Items Displayed